Roasted Squash Kale Salad

 A kale salad topped with squash, chickpeas, cranberries, hemp seeds and walnuts.

-• vegan and gluten-free – this salad is perfect for those with dietary restrictions
+• Vegan and Gluten-free: This salad is perfect for those with dietary restrictions.

 Squash, chickpeas, walnuts, hemp seeds, kale and herbs in containers on a counter.

-The chickpeas need a few hours of marinating time so you’ll have to plan in advance for that.
+Step 1: The chickpeas need a few hours of marinating time so you’ll have to plan in advance for that.
 They can be left overnight if needed.
 To make them, mix everything up in a sealable container and pop in the fridge.

 Marinated chickpeas in a small dish.

-Next up is the squash.
+Step 2: Next up is the squash.
 Peel and cube butternut squash and place on a baking tray.
 Add a tiny drizzle of olive oil and some salt and pepper and roast at 425 degrees until tender.
 This should take less than 30 minutes.

 Roasted squash on a baking tray.

-To make the balsamic vinaigrette, whisk all the dressing ingredients together until fully combined.
+Step 3: To make the balsamic vinaigrette, whisk all the dressing ingredients together until fully combined.
 I like to make it in a sealable jar so I can just shake it all up.

 Stirring balsamic vinaigrette in a small glass jar.

-To assemble the salads, add a big handful of kale each to 4 bowls or containers then divide the roasted squash and marinated chickpeas between them.
+Step 4: To assemble the salads, add a big handful of kale each to 4 bowls or containers then divide the roasted squash and marinated chickpeas between them.
 Add some walnuts, cranberries and hemp seeds to each salad, top with the dressing and enjoy!

 Can I make this in advance?